AnotherKamila/kamila.is/learning/_posts/2018-11-14-how-routers-work.md

 ### 3. "It needs to be forwarded": L2/switch

 This is L2 / the switch.
 It works on each interface separately (it could be multiple chips in hardware (TODO is it?)).
 It gets a packet with some destination MAC address, and it decides on which port it should put it.
-It uses a _forwarding table_ to do it:
+It uses a _MAC table_ to do it:

 ```
-forwarding_table : MACAddress -> Port
+mac_table : MACAddress -> Port
 ```

 P4 code: